demisto/content/Packs/PhishingAlerts/Playbooks/playbook-Phishing_Alerts_-_Check_Severity_README.md

-Calculate and assign the incident severity based on the highest returned severity level from the following calculations:
+This playbook calculates and assigns the incident severity based on the highest returned severity level from the following calculations:

-Email security alert action
+- Email security alert action
-DBotScores of indicators
+- DBotScores of indicators
-Critical assets
+- Critical assets
-Email authenticity
+- Email authenticity
-Current incident severity
+- Current incident severity
-Microsoft Headers
+- Microsoft Headers

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Calculate Severity - Generic v2
+Calculate Severity - Generic v2

 ### Integrations
 This playbook does not use any integrations.